Australia’s Flu Season

 Treating the Flu

-If you do get sick in the next few months in Australia’s Flu Season, the first course of action when you get the flu is to rest and drink a lot of fluids.
+If you do get sick in the next few months in Australia’s Flu Season, the first course of action, when you get the flu, is to rest and drink a lot of fluids.
 The symptoms will depend on the specific type of illness the individual has contracted.
 You will still need to practice prevention techniques for the flu when you get sick such as maintaining healthy habits to shorten your recovery.

 During the time you are ill, you can easily spread germs around to other people and therefore you will need to be aware of your coughing and sneezing, making sure you use a tissue to stop germs from going airborne.
-If your work or school allows it, it will be a good idea to stay at home to avoid getting into contact with your peers.
+If your work or school allows it, it will be a good idea to stay at home to avoid getting in contact with your peers.

 If you are experiencing any uncomfortable symptoms and would like further information on preventing yourself from the flu, please don’t hesitate to contact one of our Sunshine bulk billing doctors who are only a phone call away to help you thrive this winter.